shrddr/DatalogConvert/readme.md

 Keep in mind that `piconfig`-based backfill is *extremely* slow (10-15 MB of DAT files *per hour*).
 If you have a large datalog look below for a faster method.

-### dat2fth
+## dat2fth

-This script imports up to 16GB of raw DAT files per hour by using low level C API.
+This script imports up to 16GB of raw DAT files per hour into Historian by using low level C API (piapi.dll).

 #### Requirements

-Requirements: when running the import from a clean remote node the only thing I had to install is `6.00.00-FTHistorian-SE-DVD\Redist\Enterprise\piapi_X64.msi`.
-On the server node it should be installed by default.
+When running the import from a clean remote node the only thing I had to install is `6.00.00-FTHistorian-SE-DVD\Redist\Enterprise\piapi_X64.msi`.
+If you run the import script directly on historian server machine, it is probably already installed.

 Don't forget to add write permissions (assign `piadmin` user) to remote IP address (SMT > Security > Mappings & Trusts).
 You can also limit access by process name `dat2E` .
 That is whatever you put into ` piut_setprocname ` trimmed to 4 chars plus the `E` symbol (ethernet?).
 If the connection is not successful check SMT > Operation > Message Logs.

-You still have to create all Historian points before the import, described earlier.
+You still have to create all Historian points manually *before starting the import*, as described earlier in `dat2csv`.
 If you use a fresh archive, stop incoming real-time data collection, and specify reasonable compression options (`CompDev`) for each point, the imported data should be compressed on the fly.

 #### Usage